Exploring

 Hi, I'm Tyler!

-I believe that truly understanding something means seeing all its subtle layers and fine distinctions; not just memorizing facts.
-I currently teach programming at an after-school program and I've worked with students of different ages and backgrounds, and I've learned that every person thinks differently.
+I think real understanding means seeing how things connect and relate to each other, not just memorizing facts.
+I work as a Programming Instructor at an after school program and as a Computer Science Tutor at City College of San Francisco.
+I've worked with students of different ages and backgrounds, and I've learned that everyone thinks differently.
 That's why I'm here to help you learn in a way that works for you.
-While Philosophy is my main interest, I also enjoy helping others develop an appreciation for Programming and Literature.
+Philosophy is my main interest, but I also enjoy helping people with Programming and Literature.

 Subjects